Here’s the (annoying) thing about a traditional kettlebell:

 You can add up to 35 lbs of extra weight to each one, then drain them completely and fold them up, offering easy storage and making them great for travel.

 They’re a good option for anyone going on a beach vacation who wants to work their upper and lower body without having to spend time indoors.

 - 4.5 Stars on Amazon

 - 8,566 Reviews

 - Fits 1 & 2-inch weight plates

-This one features a high-density rubber covering on the handle, providing a little extra grip for those who don’t wear weightlifting gloves while doing kettlebell exercises.
+This one features a high-density rubber covering on the handle, providing a more secure grip for those who don’t wear weightlifting gloves while doing kettlebell training.

 - 4.6 Stars on Walmart

 - Different weight options range from 10 to 40 lbs